Panzah-Nexus/voice-pipeline/src/README.md

 # Source Code Structure

 This directory contains the core server-side Python code for the voice pipeline.
+The architecture is a cascading pipeline (ASR -> LLM -> TTS) orchestrated by the `pipecat-ai` framework.

 ## Core Files

 ### `main.py`
 The FastAPI entry point for the voice pipeline server.
-It handles server startup, WebSocket routing, and basic management endpoints like `/connect`.
+It handles:
+- Server startup and shutdown.
+- The `/ws` endpoint for WebSocket connections.
+- A `/connect` endpoint for clients to retrieve the correct WebSocket URL.

 ### `pipecat_pipeline.py`
 This is the heart of the application.
-It uses the `pipecat-ai` framework to wire together all the necessary AI services:
+It defines the `pipecat` pipeline and wires together all the necessary AI services:
--   Integrates `UltravoxWithContextService` for unified, low-latency STT and LLM processing.
--   Uses the custom `KokoroTTSService` for fully offline, air-gapped text-to-speech.
--   Manages the WebSocket transport layer and client connections.

-### `ultravox_with_context.py`
-A custom Pipecat service that extends the base `UltravoxSTTService` to include conversation memory.
-This allows the AI to maintain context across multiple turns, leading to more natural conversations.

-### `kokoro_tts_service.py`
+-   `WhisperSTTService`: Transcribes user audio to text using a local, GPU-accelerated Faster Whisper model.
+-   `OLLamaLLMService`: Manages conversation history and sends prompts to the local Llama 3.1 model.
-A custom Pipecat-compatible TTS service for the Kokoro engine.
-It receives text from the pipeline and streams synthesized audio back in real-time.
+-   `KokoroSubprocessTTSService`: A custom service that sends text to the Kokoro TTS engine and receives synthesized audio back.
+See below for why this runs in a subprocess.

+### `kokoro/`
+This directory contains the implementation for our custom Kokoro TTS service.
+-   **`tts_subprocess_wrapper.py`**: The `pipecat` service that is directly used in the main pipeline.
+It manages communication with the TTS subprocess.
+-   **`tts_subprocess_server.py`**: The server that runs inside the isolated subprocess.
+It loads the Kokoro ONNX model and performs the text-to-speech inference.
+-   **`tts.py`**: A direct Python wrapper around the Kokoro ONNX model logic.

-## Architecture Notes
+## Key Architecture Note: Subprocess Isolation

-1.  **Air-Gapped Design**: All AI processing (STT, LLM, TTS) happens on the deployed GPU without external API calls during operation.
-2.  **Unified STT/LLM**: The use of `UltravoxWithContextService` is a key design choice to minimize latency by avoiding a separate transcription step.
-3.  **Dockerized Deployment**: The models are downloaded when the Docker container is first initialized on RunPod, ensuring they are cached in the pod's volume for fast subsequent startups.
+A major technical challenge was resolving the `onnxruntime-gpu` dependency conflicts between the ASR and TTS models.
+The solution was to run the entire Kokoro TTS engine in an **isolated subprocess** with its own Python environment.
+This allows both the main pipeline and the TTS service to have conflicting dependencies while still achieving full GPU acceleration for all models, which was critical for meeting the low-latency requirements of the project.